endojs/Jessie/README.md

 SES code can access the per-compartment global object using the same syntax that JavaScript has always used to access the per-realm global object --- a top-level `this`.
-Like E, TinySES code has no notion of a global object, and so is statically prohibited from naming it.
-Thus, TinySES also does not need SES's notion of "compartment".
+Like E, Jessie code has no notion of a global object, and so is statically prohibited from naming it.
+Thus, Jessie does not need SES's notion of "compartment".

 ### Limited Global Scope